xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 comparison of a single character, Look, with a byte constant.
 We also used the Case statement heavily.

-With the multi-character tokens being returned by Scan, all those tests now become string comparisons.
+With the multi-character tokens being returned by `Scan`, all those tests now become string comparisons.
 Much slower.
 And  not only slower, but more awkward, since  there is no string equivalent of the  Case  statement  in Pascal.
 It seems especially wasteful to